Who & what is covered?

 - workers engaged to perform work unrelated to the purpose of providing community services

 - workers in standalone childcare, family day care and early childhood education centres, kindergartens and school-based childcare services.
 Click here for further guidance on the inclusion of childcare workers in the scheme.

-- workers employed in aged care, in a nursing home or retirement village delivered by a standalone aged care provider or service.
+- workers employed in a nursing home or retirement village operated by a standalone aged care provider or service.

 Find out more about registering eligible workers.